Aayushmanandhar17/Stock_Analysis_Flask/README.md

 # Stock Analysis Web-Application

 ## Description
 This is a web application developed using Flask Framework.
-It makes use of HTML, CSS, and JavaScript for the frontend.
+It makes use of HTML, Bootstrap Template, and JavaScript for the frontend.
 The charts in this project is created using ChartJS api.

 ## Features
 1) It helps to display the charts, moving average, and Description of a particular company.